MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/how-to-preview-and-debug-form-templates-that-require-full-trust.md

 description: "By default, if you attempt to debug or preview a managed-code project that contains code that invokes an object model member that requires full trust, such as the LoginName property which requires access to information about the user's login domain, Microsoft InfoPath will display the following error messages."
 ---

-# How to: Preview and Debug Form Templates that Require Full Trust
+# Preview and Debug Form Templates that Require Full Trust

 By default, if you attempt to debug or preview a managed-code project that contains code that invokes an object model member that requires full trust, such as the **LoginName** property which requires access to information about the user's login domain, Microsoft InfoPath will display the following error messages.